Anoushka Lucas: Career

 Lucas released her first self-titled EP in 2009 after graduating from Oxford.
 This was followed by another EP, Left to My Own Devices, in 2011.

 In 2013, Lucas won a contest to perform at the Love Supreme Jazz Festival, beating hundreds of applicants also looking to perform at the new event alongside headliners Bryan Ferry and Jools Holland.

 After meeting playwright Ché Walker in 2010 at the age of 22, Lucas began writing music for theatre, including her contributions to Walker's 2014 production of Klook's Last Stand (or The Ballad of Klook and Vinette) at the Park Theatre.
 The following year in 2015, Lucas collaborated with Sheila Atim on The Etienne Sisters at the Theatre Royal Stratford East.

 Lucas performed in theatre bands before making her official acting debut in 2016 when she was cast as Mary Magdalene in the Regent's Park Open Air Theatre production of Jesus Christ Superstar.
 Lucas composed 8 songs for Jessica Butcher's Sparks, which won Best Musical at the 2018 Edinburgh Fringe Festival.

 In February 2017, Lucas performed live on BBC Introducing performing her single "Dark Soul".
 The single featured on her debut album of the same name, which was released in 2019, with production credits from Martin Terefe and Oskar Winberg.
 Also in 2019, Anoushka appeared in the production of Chiaroscuro at The Bush Theatre.

 During the COVID-19 pandemic.
 Lucas was cast in the Regent's Park Open Air Theatre cast of Jesus Christ Superstar, reprising her role of Mary Magdalene and sharing it with Maimuna Memon, becoming the first show to open since the nationwide lockdown.

 For her performance in After Life at the National Theatre, Anoushka was nominated for Best Supporting Actress at the 2021 Black British Theatre Awards.
 Lucas returned to the Bush Theatre in 2022 for her debut play Elephant, a monologue on being mixed-race in Britain.
 She also played Princess Katherine opposite Kit Harington in Henry V at the Donmar Warehouse.

 Lucas starred as Laurey Williams in the 2023 London revival of Oklahoma! at the Young Vic and then Wyndham's Theatre alongside Arthur Darvill.
 For her performance, Lucas was nominated for the Laurence Olivier Award for Best Actress in a Musical.

 In 2025 Lucas performed in Rhinoceros at the Almeida Theatre in London, and in May a new production of her play Elephant opened at the Menier Chocolate Factory.

 Artistry

 Lucas began writing music at the age of 14.
 She has cited the likes of Carole King, Zadie Smith, Amy Winehouse and Billie Holiday as her songwriting inspirations.
 Her debut album Dark Soul incorporated classical and jazz elements, and earned her comparisons to Norah Jones and Laura Mvula.

-Personal life

-As of 2023, Lucas is in a relationship with a woman.